bboe/bryceboe.com/content/implementation-of-a-process-based-job-management-system-in-c.md

 Slug: implementation-of-a-process-based-job-management-system-in-c

-A few days ago I wrote about [a few differences between using C and python to handle a process-based job management system][].
+A few days ago I wrote about [a few differences between using C and python to handle a process-based job management system](/2012/02/20/process-based-job-management-in-c-and-python/ "Process-Based Job Management in C and Python").
 My discussion covered performance, development time, dependencies, and portability.
 I ended with the conclusion that despite C being vastly superior in performance, the relative difference in performance between various job management systems is irrelevant